 The change in a variety of endpoints of interest to patients and providers compared to the usual care provided in the population of patients identified as eligible for treatment by clinicians under the conditions for normal care in the healthcare system, subject to free and variable clinician and patient behaviour.

 |aThere are good reasons for the choice of population and definitions of inclusion and exclusion criteria in an RCT (following rules set by regulatory agencies): feasibility/time required to recruit and/or stratify, ethical considerations, patient willingness to enrol.|

 Why is the population of interest different?

 Clinicians decide which treatment to offer, taking into account the clinical characteristics, prognosis, circumstances and preferences of the individual patient.
-They operate in a health system which sets priorities and constraints on care, and may be incentivised to treat certain patient groups.
+They operate in a healthcare system which sets priorities and constraints on care, and they may be incentivised to treat certain patient groups.
 They may be required to follow (clinical) guidelines regarding the eligibility of patient groups for specific treatments.
-Clinicians will need to decide on the best treatment to offer types of patients with conditions that have a license to receive the medicine but who were excluded from or under-represented in clinical trials.
+Clinicians will need to decide on the best treatment to offer to patients with a condition where there is a licence to administer the medicine but with certain characteristics (for example old age or co-medication) for which subjects were excluded from or under-represented in clinical trials.

 Potential assessment issues and related planning questions

 The table below includes potential issues that may arise in the assessment of a medicine and questions that may help to understand these issues.